solana-labs/solana-program-library/docs/src/token.md

 and the [durable nonce](https://docs.solana.com/offline-signing/durable-nonce) feature before continuing.

-This example will use the same mint, token and multisig accounts as the online example.
-As well as multisig account signer set keypair file names.
+This example will use the same mint account, token account, multisig account, and multisig signer-set keypair filenames as the online example.

 A nonce account at `Fjyud2VXixk2vCs4DkBpfpsq48d81rbEzh6deKt7WvPj` will be used
 ```